aaron8004963/cse15l-lab-reports/lab-report-3-week-6.md

 [Iink to resulting commit](https://github.com/aaron8004963/cse15l-lab-reports/blob/4086ca694d1e75f3e12e36f5b7866f38f2fabf1d/lab-report-3-week-6.md)

 ### Describing
-This option enable us to use push from the command line.
-What we need to do is copy the existing public key to github account - setting - add new shh key.
-Then, we will be able to use "git push origin main" to push a change"
+This option enable us to use push from the command line in server.
+What we need to do is copy the public key to github account - setting - add new shh key.
+Then, while logged in server, after editing some file and committing, then we will be able to use "git push origin main" to push a change"

 ## Option 3 Copy whole directories with scp -r
 ### copying my whole markdown-parse directory to your ieng6